Built on Good Ground

 A Decade of Growth

-Implemented further counselling supports: Our men and women access weekly one-on-one counselling sessions, based on trauma-informed practice.
+Our men access weekly one-on-one counselling sessions, based on trauma-informed practice.
 Other supports include step-based recovery models, group therapy, and classes to promote behavioural changes as well as relapse prevention.

 Integrated options for continuing education: We support our residents who are attending trade school or university, opening up their opportunities upon our program completion.
 Residents may also complete high school during their first year.